-Whilst most commonly requested tests are undertaken within this laboratory some are referred to specialist reference laboratories.
-The list below, although not exhaustive, gives an indication of this laboratory's repertoire
+Whilst most commonly requested tests are undertaken within this laboratory some are referred to specialist reference laboratories - see Appendix 4.

+The list below, although not exhaustive, gives an indication of the laboratory's repertoire.
+Please also refer to Appendix 2 for further information.